MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-hybrid-services/includes/5-hybrid-cloud-compute.md

 High-performance computing (HPC) uses large numbers of CPUs or GPUs to perform complex mathematical tasks, such as certain scientific and engineering calculations.
 Instead of having these CPUs or GPUs attached to the same computer, HPC uses an arrangement in which a controlling computer allocates tasks to separate computers running Windows and Linux operating systems as nodes to perform discrete segments of a large and repetitive compute calculation.
 The more nodes in an HPC cluster, the faster the HPC cluster performs the calculation.

 Organizations that have an existing on-premises HPC solution can connect that solution to Azure.
 This structure allows them to burst into the cloud.
 Bursting to the cloud involves adding cloud-based HPC nodes to an existing on-premises HPC node deployment.
-When you use this approach, depicted in Figure 7, HPC compute nodes can be instantiated in Azure as necessary to perform calculation tasks and then discarded when the task is complete.
+When you use this approach, depicted below, HPC compute nodes can be instantiated in Azure as necessary to perform calculation tasks and then discarded when the task is complete.
 Being able to burst HPC calculations into the cloud allows organizations to maintain a minimum amount of hardware for common HPC tasks on-premises.
 Organizations can then deploy extra nodes as necessary if the benefit of the calculation justifies the expense.

 :::image type="content" source="../media/image9.png" alt-text="On premises HPC deployment with job queue using worker nodes on-premises and as required in Azure." lightbox="../media/image9.png":::

-Figure 9.
-HPC with burst to Azure.

 Tailwind Traders already has an HPC deployment.
 However, their capacity to perform complex calculations is limited by the amount of compute resources in their physical and virtual environment that they can allocate to HPC tasks.
 By adopting a hybrid HPC approach, Tailwind Traders can scale their HPC capacity as needed without having to purchase the hardware for additional on-premises nodes.